isomerpages/moe-sengkangsec/_about-skss/School Canteen Advertisement.md

 **Application Procedure**

-1. Application forms are available at our General Office (10 Compassvale Lane Singapore 545090) or can be downloaded from
+1. Application forms are available at our General Office (10 Compassvale Lane Singapore 545090) or can be downloaded [here](/files/About%20Us/Canteen/skss%20canteen%20application%20form%202023.pdf)
 2. Interested applicants must submit the following documents:

 a.
 Completed application form